walker84837/kyori-component-json/src/introduction.md

 This system is used and fundamental for displaying and interacting with text in Minecraft.
 It is used in commands like /tellraw, and in other parts, like books and signs.

+## Why is this library named the way it is?

+I'll start by breaking down the name in three parts:

+- **"kyori"**: The name tries to replicate [Kyori's](https://kyori.net/) Adventure `Component` API, while making it idiomatic in Rust;
+- **"component"**: refers to Minecraft's *text component format*;
+- **"json"**: The components are receieved via JSON (via the [JSON text serializer](https://mvnrepository.com/artifact/net.kyori/adventure-text-serializer-gson)), and deserialized with serde.

+Now that the library has switched to [PaperMC](https://github.com/PaperMC/adventure), I'm keeping the same name to avoid causing any disruptions for those who depend on this crate.

 ## What are components?

-In order to understand how to use this library, you should be familiar with Minecraft's text components, which enable the game to send and display rich, interactive text to players.
+In order to understand how to use this library, you should be familiar with Minecraft's text components.
+These components enable you to send and display rich, interactive text to players.

 This format is used in various parts of the game like written books, signs, command messages (e.g., `/tellraw` and `/title`), and other UI elements.